-Rose was able to identify that back then, her mom needed support from her family, unconditional love, to feel listened-to without judgment, and to feel included in her community.
-Through NLP tools, we helped Rose access all of those feelings and resources, and provide them to her mother within that memory.
+Emilia was able to identify that back then, what her mom had needed was: support from her family, unconditional love, to feel listened-to without judgment, and to feel included in her community.
+Through NLP tools, we helped Emilia access all of those feelings and resources, and then provide them for her mother within that memory.

 As we did this, she began to have a bodily experience of what it would have been like for her mother to receive that support.
 In doing this, we were creating a new version of the original events that gave birth to the grief, which later gave rise to the overeating.

-Clearly all of this took place only in Rose's mind, in her internal representation of the memory.
+Clearly, all of this only took place within Emilia's mind, in her internal representation of the memory.
 Her conscious mind knows that it didn't happen in the "real world" but her subconscious mind is more flexible.

-When we use powerful tools like NLP, the subconscious mind allows us to modify memories so as to heal painful events and resolve unhelpful patterns.
+When we use powerful tools like NLP, the subconscious mind allows us to modify memories so as to resolve painful events and unhelpful patterns.

-Rose created a new memory where her mother received the love and support she desperately needed but were missing in the original story.
-The fact that it didn't actually happen that way is irrelevant; what matters for Rose is how she relates to the story.
+Emilia created a new memory where her mother received the love and support she desperately needed but had not received in the original story.
+The fact that it didn't actually happen is irrelevant.
+What matters for Emilia is how she relates to the story.

-When we were done with the timeline, Rose simple comment was, "that was really powerful."
+When we were done with the timeline, Emilia's simple comment was, "wow, that was really powerful."

-Over the next few weeks, Rose became acutely aware of how profoundly her mother's story had been alive within her all along, and how THAT grief was the primary force behind her lifelong habit of mindless snacking and overeating.
+Over the next few weeks, Emilia became acutely aware of how profoundly her mother's story had been alive within her all along, and how that grief had always been the primary force behind her chronic mindless snacking and overeating.

 She also started to feel a greater compassion for her mother and all of her losses.
 She could see her mother's attempt to control was her way of holding tightly to those she loved so as to not lose another child.

-In our following sessions we continued to dissolve the remaining charge of Rose's mom's story within Rose's life.
+In our following sessions we continued to dissolve the remaining charge of her mom's story within Emilia's life.
 We used EFT (Emotional Freedom Technique) and other tools.

-At the end of our work together, Rose said she no longer felt obsessed with being on a "plan" (aka. diet) and instead was learning how to be healthy without a forced structure.
+At the end of our work together, Emilia said she no longer felt obsessed with being on a "plan" (aka. diet) and instead was learning how to be healthy without a forced structure.

 "I'm giving up the idea of doing program and choosing to simply love myself."

-Healing the ancestral grief she'd carried since birth allowed Rose to let go of the compulsive eating with ease, rather than forcing herself into another diet.
+Healing the ancestral grief she'd carried since birth allowed Emilia to let go of the compulsive eating with ease, rather than forcing herself into another diet.

 She found deeper love and compassion not only for herself, but for her mother as well.